BoTech-Development/BoTech.DesignerForAvalonia/README.md

 ## 📢V1.1.0 has been released!🎉
 + [click here](https://github.com/BoTech-Development/BoTech.AvaloniaDesigner/releases/tag/V1.1.0)

+### Current Version: V1.1.1
 ## Current Status:
 + I have published the first Release Version 🎉**V1.1.0**🎉
 + The Software is not finished and in Alpha mode although a release Version has been published.
 + The Second Release will be usable:
-  + See the Second Release Milestone for more Info: [V1.2.0](https://github.com/BoTech-Development/BoTech.AvaloniaDesigner/milestone/2)
+  + See the Second Release Roadmap [V1.2.0](https://docs.botech.dev/DesignerForAvalonia/1.1/roadmap-v1-1.html) for more info.
-  + Or go to our Docs Page: [Roadmap For V1.1.x](https://docs.botech.dev/DesignerForAvalonia/1.1/roadmap-v1-1.html)
 ## ℹ️📖Documentation
 + [Online Doku](https://docs.botech.dev/)
 + [UML_Diagramm(Draw.io)](https://github.com/BoTech-Development/BoTech.AvaloniaDesigner/blob/master/Docs/Code/BoTech.AvaloniaDesigner.drawio)